About

 As an artist who’s built a legion of international fans through relentless touring, Lukas Nelson wrote the entirety of his new album, Sticks and Stones, with his live audience in mind.

 After turning inward for his 2021 album, A Few Stars Apart, the frontman of Lukas Nelson + POTR is reaching further into his country music roots than ever before.
 Although Sticks and Stones is front-loaded with tongue-in-cheek humor and full-throttle tempos, the album also makes time for reflection, allowing fans to glimpse a different side of Nelson’s personality.
-As the album’s producer, he also achieves the near impossible: Capturing the electrifying energy of Lukas Nelson + POTR concert on a studio project.
+As the album’s producer, he also achieves the near impossible: Capturing the electrifying energy of Lukas Nelson concert on a studio project.

 I started to realize that all of my favorite songs that I’ve written are written for what I love to do live,” he says.
 “And what I love to do live is play country soul funk.
 Something with a nice backbeat, something you can move to, and something that makes you want to sing along and shout out at the top of your lungs.”